-PHOENIX is a fire simulation model that predicts the potential progression of fire across virtual landscapes under different weather and fire suppression scenarios.
-PHOENIX was developed from 2003 to rapidly replicate the manual prediction process; accounting for changes in the weather, patterns in fuel, the efforts of firefighters and the effect of varying topography.
-The simulation implements a fire characterization model capturing detail such as flame height, intensity, size, ember density, spotting and convection throughout the simulation process.
+PHOENIX predicts the potential progression of fire across virtual landscapes under different weather and fire suppression scenarios (Tolhurst, 2008; Duff et al., 2018).
+PHOENIX was developed from 2003 to rapidly replicate the manual prediction process, accounting for changes in the weather, patterns in fuel, the efforts of firefighters and the effect of varying topography.
+The simulation implements a fire characterization model capturing details such as flame height, intensity, size, ember density, spotting and convection throughout the simulation process.
 Such fire predictions can help identify the potential threat to homes and buildings and indicate the likely arrival times of fire.
 Rapid predictions can help provide more timely warnings to communities, aid evacuation planning and help guide firefighting efforts.
 (Flare Wildfire Research 2023)

-PHOENIX is widely used by management agencies in southern and eastern Australia for operational fire predictions (during an event) and for fire risk modelling (prior to the fire season).
+PHOENIX is widely used by management agencies (see e.g. Thwaites 2015) in southern and eastern Australia for operational fire predictions (during an event) and for fire risk modelling (prior to the fire season).
 Outputs from PHOENIX are used to support investment decisions, positioning of fire resources during a fire and evacuation decision making.
 PHOENIX is now managed by Fire Predictive Services.
 (Flare Wildfire Research 2023)